About Me

 The leafblower guy is cleaning the carefully calculated space outside these new houses, which used to be a wonderfully overgrown garden.
 The space is just big enough to allow a full-fat Range Rover execute a three point turn; assuming the person driving knows what they are doing.
 Sometimes they don't.
 So, more dreadful racket as the drivers mess up their turns.

 But now come pangs of guilt, because, however much that noise and the stink of two-stroke exhaust gas annoys me, at least the man has a job, and is paid something for doing this.
-Compared to him or many of the other thousands of people working around here to keep things moving, I am wealthy, thanks chiefly to having moved in here decades ago.
+Compared to him or many of the other thousands of people working around here to keep things moving, I am wealthy, thanks chiefly to having moved in here five decades ago.

 Whether the wealth-gap between me and the leafblower is bigger than the one between me and the owners of those houses, or the even more expensive houses along this street (£4 -5million, at a pinch) is open to debate.
 Whatever the answer, the property machine has to keep on polishing its many assets, and it does so around here with alarming amounts of energy.